Skip to main content

 About

-Plague Lords: Witch Hunt is a single player role playing game.
+Plague Lords: Witch Hunt is a single player open world role playing game.
 It was developed by Red Unit Studios and was released on October 30, 2025.
 It received neutral reviews from players.

 Skip User Reviews

-• The game features a compelling concept and an appealing art style that combines hand-drawn and pixel shader elements.
+• The game has a strong concept and setting with an appealing art style, blending hand-drawn and pixel shader visuals, reminiscent of other well-regarded strategy RPGs.

 • gameplay